AngrySquid14/APUSHcommon/Violet's Notes/Unit 3/Unit 3 Test Question Concepts (Chapters 5, 6, 7.1-7.2B).md

 		- Britain to stop *neutral* (American) ships for having Fr. goods (nay)
 		- Britain to force Am. to pay of *pre-revolutionary war debts* to Br. (nay)
 		- Am. to make claims that Br. were doing illegal searches (yay)
-		- British troops + Indian agents to be kicked out of **NW Territory**
+		- British troops + Native agents to be kicked out of **NW Territory**
+			- **Native Am.
+Concession**: agree to stop supplying tribes with weapons
+				- Bigger deal for the U.S. than for Britain
 	- ***Senate barely ratified treaty by 2/3 majority***

-- Jay was zipping up Britain's pants after he was done meat riding them
-- Made the federalists (?) look like Britain glazers
-- Thomas Jefferson did NOT fw this!!!
+- Thomas Jefferson & Republicans did not like it
-- Washington also didn't like it btw (trying to be neutral, but Jay's treaty was too much glazing)
+- Washington also didn't like it  (trying to be neutral, but Jay's treaty was too much glazing)
 ### Overall Federal Government Indian policies and trends
+- NO guidance in Constitution for how to treat Indian tribes
+- Bribes and threats used to gain Indian treaties
+- Federalists + Republicans agree on Indian policy
 ### Indian Intercourse Act (1790)
+- US cant seize/take Indian land
+	- Indian land must be obtained through a treaty (unfair treaty)
+- Greenville (Ohio), Fort Stanwix (Western New York and Western Pennsylvania(not past Appalachian))
+	- Long term impact of gaining Western NY + PA
+	- exploiting western lands, trying to expand past Appalachian mountains (achieved w/ Greenville treaty)
 ### Treaty of Fort Stanwix (1784)
 - Treaty made by bribing, threatening, and/or using alcohol to get tribal members to give up land in *Western Pennsylvania + New York*
 	- Natives later disavowed this treaty? because it was made under duress?